 \subsection{Non-wearable 3D Face Reconstruction}

-The research field of 3D face reconstruction employs various data sources generated by different devices to improve reconstruction quality and applicability.
-Traditional 3D face reconstruction methods primarily rely on external imaging devices, such as RGB cameras, utilizing extensive photo collections for reconstruction.
-For instance, Roth et al.~\cite{roth2016adaptive} present a method capable of reconstructing a 3D face model of an individual from photo collections captured under varied poses and lighting conditions while also extracting albedo information.
-This approach achieves superior experimental results by fitting a 3D Morphable Model to form a personalized template and developing a novel photometric stereo formulation.
-Similarly, Roth et al.~\cite{roth2015unconstrained} introduce an algorithm that generates an accurate 3D face model from unconstrained collections of 2D images.
-This algorithm employs a photometric stereo method along with a novel normal field-based Laplace editing technique, leveraging images captured in diverse poses, and demonstrates both qualitative and quantitative effectiveness.
+Traditional methods in 3D face reconstruction rely on external imaging devices like RGB cameras to process extensive photo collections.
+Roth et al.~\cite{roth2016adaptive} proposed a method for reconstructing personalized 3D face models from photos captured under varying poses and lighting conditions.
+Their approach employed a 3D Morphable Model and a novel photometric stereo formulation to achieve high-quality results.
+Furthermore, Roth et al.~\cite{roth2015unconstrained} introduced an algorithm that integrates photometric stereo with Laplace editing to handle unconstrained 2D image collections effectively.